LSA: Modeling Aspect Sentiment Coherency via Local Sentiment Aggregation: Related Works

-Although sentiment coherency is prevalent in aspect-based sentiment analysis (ABSC), it has received limited attention in recent years.
+Although sentiment coherency is prevalent in ABSC, it has received limited attention in recent years.
 However, the progress of sentiment dependency-based methods, such as the work by \citet{ZhangLS19,ZhouHHH20,TianCS21,LiCFMWH20,DaiYSLQ21}, has contributed to the improvement of coherent sentiment learning.
 These studies explored the effectiveness of syntax information in ABSC, which mitigates issues related to sentiment coherency extraction.
-However, the node alignment problem introduced by different syntax parsing methods remains a significant challenge.

-For refining syntax structure quality, \citet{TianCS21} employ type-aware GCN to distinguish different relations in the graph, achieving promising results.
-Similarly, \citet{LiCFMWH20} propose \texttt{SynGCN} and \texttt{SemGCN} for different dependency information.
-Their \texttt{TGCN} model alleviates dependency parsing errors and shows significant improvement compared to previous GCN-based models.
+For refining syntax structure quality in sentiment dependency learning, \citet{TianCS21} employ type-aware GCN to distinguish different relations in the graph, achieving promising results.
+Similarly, \citet{LiCFMWH20} propose \texttt{SynGCN} and \texttt{SemGCN} for different dependency information. \texttt{TGCN} model alleviates dependency parsing errors and shows significant improvement compared to previous GCN-based models.
 Despite the aforementioned advances, transferring the new techniques proposed in these studies is not straightforward. \citet{DaiYSLQ21} propose employing the pre-trained RoBERTa model to induce trees for ABSC, effectively solving the node alignment problem.
 However, the efficiency of inducing trees needs improvement.